crackpawt/crackpawt/README.md

 - i dont do rp.
 - if im in a bad mood i prolly wont be talking
 - im a little mean sounding but just be cool and not on my dni nd we're cool i love meeting new people i promise
--  i kin nd yume characters shamelessly doubles r fine its gen whatever
+-  i kin nd yume characters shamelessly
 </details>